Vine mealybugs (VMB) can cause severe damage in your vineyard in several ways:

 Best Use Guidelines: Adult VMB’s are ignored by Anagyrus, they prefer to only attack 3rd to 4th stage instars, Anagyrus are very good at finding scattered pockets of VMB in vineyards, but high ant activity severely reduce its’ effectiveness.
 Anagyrus reproduce slowly.
 Females lay only 45 eggs, yielding poor results with high pest levels.

 Release Timing: First releases begin in the spring (April-May) as soon as 2nd stage juveniles are first observed during scouting and continue as needed through August.
-Release wasps when temps are low.
+Release wasps on the day of their arrival when temperatures are low.